 Our executive officers and directors and their affiliates own or control approximately 10% of our common stock (including options exercisable within 60 days).
 Accordingly, these officers, directors and stockholders may have the ability to exert significant influence over the election of our Board of Directors, the approval of amendments to our certificate of incorporation and bylaws and the approval of mergers or other business combination transactions requiring stockholder approval.
 This concentration of ownership may have the effect of delaying or preventing a merger or other business combination transaction, even if the transaction or amendments would be beneficial to our other stockholders.
-In addition, our controlling stockholders may approve amendments to our certificate of incorporation transactions that may not be beneficial to our other stockholders.
+In addition, our controlling stockholders may approve amendments to our certificate of incorporation or bylaws to implement antitakeover or management friendly provisions that may not be beneficial to our other stockholders.